Sandymiguel137/MAGIC_Attack_Detection/README.md

 - A seed set of 30 known PV-connected sensor locations are pre-selected.
 - The remaining 90 sensors are strategically placed across the network for maximum coverage and robustness to stealthy FDI.

+## Measurements.py
+-Simulates realistic sensor measurements by injecting noise into OpenDSS voltage outputs.
+-Computes node-level currents using the Y-bus matrix and voltage phasors.
+-Generates noisy voltage, current, and power readings for mu-PMUs and power meters as inputs for attack detection and state estimation.

 ## Requirements

 ```bash